Make a Referral

 - Is pain having a negative impact on your quality of life, family or work life?

-Patients evaluated at the Pain Center at Indiana University Health University Hospital must have a current primary care physician to coordinate their care and provide medical management.
+Patients evaluated at the Pain Medicine Center at Indiana University Health University Hospital must have a current primary care physician to coordinate their care and assist with medical management.
 A physician referral is required.
 Your primary care physician or specialist may refer you to our clinic.

 Compared with many other pain clinics that have waiting times of several weeks to months for a consultation, our clinic, when provided with the requested medical documentation, can provide a review and an appointment in a short amount of time.
 For acute conditions, the referring physician should call our office and request an emergency referral.
 The pain clinic physicians see active cancer patients usually within 48 hours of receipt of the referral.